w3f/polkadot-wiki/docs/learn/learn-guides-claims.md

 ### Address Conversion

-You can use [this tool](https://www.shawntabrizi.com/substrate-js-utilities/) to convert from the Substrate SS58 Address to the hexadecimal public key.
+If you need to (most likely you don't), you can use [this tool](https://www.shawntabrizi.com/substrate-js-utilities/) to convert the Substrate SS58 Address to the hexadecimal public key.

 ![SS58 to Hex](../assets/ss58-to-hex.png)